-Why we think face masks should be a part of Britain’s Exit Strategy
+Why face masks should be a part of Britain’s Exit Strategy

 The debate surrounding the public wearing face masks continues to divide opinion in the UK.
 The World Health Organisation’s advice remains the same as it has for the past few months, with protective masks only being required for those who are ill (who should of course be self-isolating) and carers dealing with COVID-19 patients.